modelscope/agentscope/examples/tree_of_thoughts/readme.md

 "This folder contains three examples showcasing interesting tasks and algorithms that can be completed using AgentScope.
+The goal of this example is to implement and compare three prompting strategies—ReAct for external services, Reflect-Improve for enhancing output quality, and Tree of Thoughts for boosting reasoning in large language models (LLMs).

  The main folder is 'notebooks,' which contains three runnable Jupyter notebooks:

 - **react_example.ipynb** demonstrates how to equip the ReAct agent with a customized service, enabling it to complete tasks involving web searches, reasoning, and writing files to the computer.
 - **complicated_flow.ipynb** illustrates how to build a reflection-improvement workflow using AgentScope to generate output with better quality.